vestedinterests/vestedinterests.github.io/resume.md

     <tr>
         <td class="year"><i>Software</i> </td>
         <td>
-         Lots of R, good deal of NetLogo, bits of Python, all texts in LATEX.
+         Lots of R, good deal of NetLogo and Python, all texts in LATEX.
 Anything else as needed.
 Random smidgen of programming background.
         </td>
     </tr>
     <tr>